-Secondly, and Positively.
-The Popish doctrine forbiddeth the marriage of the clergy, particularly of bishops, priests, and deacons, and of all that enter into holy orders; and not only of all those men who are employed in the service of the church and ministry, but also of all those women and virgins who have vowed continency, and have entered themselves into nunneries.
-Beside what is generally asserted by the Popish doctors who write of this point, the canon of the council of Trent, which the Papists universally do subscribe unto, and own for infallible truth, is plainly this: Ex octava sessione Tridentini Concilii, can. ix.-Si quis dixerit, clericos in sacris ordinibus constitutos, vel regulares castitatem solenniter professos, posse matrimonium contrahere, contractumque validum esse, non obstante lege ecclesiastica vel voto, et oppositum nil aliud esse quam damnare matrimonium, posseque omnes contrahere matrimonium, qui non sentiunt, se castitatis (etiamsi eam voverint) habere donum, anathema sit; cùm Deus id rectè petentibus non deneget, nec patiatur nos supra id quod possumus tentari.
-"If any say, that the clergy, who have received holy orders, or regulars who have solemnly professed chastity, may contract marriage, and that such contract (notwithstanding the ecclesiastical law and their own vow) is valid; and that the contrary assertion is no other than to condemn marriage; and that all (although they have vowed chastity) may contract marriage that do not find they have the gift of chastity; let him be accursed; forasmuch as God will not deny this gift unto those who rightly seek it, neither will he suffer us to be tempted above what we are able."
+Secondly and Politively, the Popilh Doctrine forbiddeth the Marriage of the Clergy, particularly of Bishops, Priests and Deacons, and of all that enter into Holy Orders: and not only of all those men who are employed in the service of the Church and Ministry, but also of all those Women and Virgins who have vowed Continency, and have entred themselves into Nunneries.
+Besides what is generally afferted by the Popish Doctors who write of this point, the Canon of the Council of Trent, which the Papists universally do subscribe unto, and own for infallible truth, is plainly this: Ex octava Sessione Trid.
+Con.
+Can.
+9. Si quis dixerit, Clericos in sacris Ordinibus constitutos, vel Regulares Castitatem solenniter professos, posse Matrimonium contrabere, contractumque -validum esse, non obstante lege Ecclesiastica vel voto, & oppositum nil aliud esse quam damnare Matrimonium, posseque omnes contrabere Matrimonium, qui non sentiunt se castitatis (etiamsi eam voverint) babere Donum; Anathema sit; cum Deus id recte petentibus non deneget; nec patiatur nos Supra id quod possumus tentari.
+"If any say, that the Clergy, who have

+"received holy Orders, or Regulars who have folemnly professed Cha"fity, may contract Marriage, and that such contract (notwithstand"ing the Ecclesiastical Law and their own Vow) is valid; and that the "contrary Assertion is no other than to condemn Marriage; and that all "(although they have vowed Chassity) may contract Marriage that do "not find they have the gift of Chassity.
+Let him be accursed; for as "much as God will not deny this gift unto those who rightly seek it, "neither will he suffer us to be tempted above what we are able.